prysmaticlabs/documentation/website/docs/how-prysm-works/prysm-public-api.md

 ### Making API Schema Changes

 Say you want to add a new endpoint to the `BeaconChain` gRPC service in our API schema to retrieve orphaned blocks.
-First, make sure the functionality you wish to add is not already covered by one of our endpoints on https://api.prylabs.network.
-Also, keep in mind making strict changes to the API schema can often times be difficult without a significant reason as this API is used by many different developers building on Ethereum consensus.
+Keep in mind making strict changes to the API schema can often times be difficult without a significant reason as this API is used by many different developers building on Ethereum consensus.
 If you are confident in your desired changes, you can proceed by modifying the protobuf schema:

 ```go
 service BeaconChain {